Swan Lake Christmas Hill Nature Sanctuary is for everyone

 Hours and Admission

 The Nature House has summer and winter hours (see schedule below).
 The Nature House is closed on Statutory Holidays.
+It will also be closed between December 24, 2022 and January 1, 2023.
 The grounds, trails and parking lot are open dawn until dusk every day.

 Summer hours, March 1 - October 31: